Barbados freed from the queen and made Rihanna a national hero – RBK

-The Caribbean state of Barbados has completed the process of abandoning the political system, according to which the Queen of Great Britain was the formal head of the country.
+The Caribbean state of Barbados has completed the process of abandoning the political system under which the Queen of Great Britain was the formal head of the country.
 Immediately after that, the authorities declared the singer Rihanna a national hero.

 Prince Charles, Rihanna, Sandra Mason, former cricketer Garfield Sobers and Barbados Prime Minister Mia Mottley (right to left)